kivra/GoCC/README.md

 # Gopher Cruise Control [GoCC]

 An in-memory, stand-alone rate limiter with a fixed time window, implemented in Go, using the actor model.
+This app/service was originally written as part of a hack event at Kivra, and was later open sourced under the MIT license.

 Deployable as a stand-alone application, locally or in a cloud environment (e.g. Kubernetes).
 Other applications can then query it to check if they are allowed to perform an operation, or if they should wait in a queue.